memasanz/OpenAICogSearchFormRecognizer/README.md

 - Blob Storage (with a container holding your docs)
 - Function App (be sure to set your application settings)
 - Cognitive Search (be sure to enable semantic search on the resource)
-- Document Intelligence or Azure AI Multi-Service Account
+- Document Intelligence or Azure AI Multi-Service Account (turn on System Assigned Managed Identity - and provide access to storage account at the container level "Storage Blob Data Reader". )

 ### .env file for running the notebook
 In your .env file include the following parameters: